jamesvrempel/Frappe_Assistant_Core/README.md

 ## 🤝 Contributing

-This is an open-source MIT licensed project.
+This is an open-source AGPL-3.0 licensed project.
 Contributions are welcome!

 1. Fork the repository
 2. Create a feature branch